0xrajneesh/Linux-Memory-Forensics/README.md

 ### Lab Setup

+1. Install VirtualBox/VMware: Download and install VirtualBox or VMware on your host machine.
-1. Install a Linux distribution (e.g., Ubuntu, Fedora) on your system or set up a virtual machine using VirtualBox or VMware.
+2. Create a Linux VM: Install a Linux distribution (e.g., Ubuntu) on your virtual machine.
-2. Ensure you have sudo access to install necessary tools and perform analysis.
+3. Install LiME:
+ - Clone the LiME repository: git clone https://github.com/504ensicsLabs/LiME.git
+ - Compile LiME: Navigate to the LiME directory and run make.
+4. Install Volatility:
+ - Clone the Volatility repository: git clone https://github.com/volatilityfoundation/volatility.git
+ - Install dependencies: Follow the instructions in the Volatility documentation.

 ### Tools